 Volunteers are an integral part of St. Francis Hospital.
 Our volunteers serve in over 100 departments throughout St. Francis Hospital, and the service our volunteers offer is truly a gift from the heart.

 St. Francis wants to provide the very best patient care, and our volunteers play an important role in this.
 As a volunteer, you will derive great personal satisfaction while working with a team of dedicated staff and other volunteers.

-To apply for No One Dies Alone program, email the No One Dies Alone coordinator or submit applications to the Spiritual Care Department at St. Francis Hospital.
+To apply for the No One Dies Alone program, email [email protected], the No One Dies Alone coordinator, or submit applications to the Spiritual Care Department at St. Francis Hospital.

 For the adult and teen volunteer programs:

 Volunteers are needed seven days a week between the hours of 8 AM and 8 PM, later hours are available at the St. Francis Hospital Emergency Room.

 - Must be 18 years of age or older for the adult volunteer program